 As part of enrolment and pre-visits your classroom team leader will check in with you regarding any food related preferences and help you fill in a food form for them.
 This goes to our chef who ensures appropriate food preparation processes are in place as well as being documented in the classroom for the teaching team.
 From there, if there is a serious allergy, we will ask for further documents to be filled in and develop a clear emergency medical plan with you.

 We love to build close relationships with all our families and use an online tool called Storypark to share your child’s learning with you.
 We also create profile books, which provide a hard copy for children to look through with their friends and family.

 Staff and management are always available to discuss any matter regarding your child and centre.
 We recommend that you make an appointment so that teachers can be available without interruption.

 Several times a year the centre holds informal social events that are open to all families providing opportunities for families to connect with each other and with their children’s teachers.

 Do you participate in the 20 hours free scheme?

 Yes, we do!
 Under this scheme if your child is between the ages of 3 and 6, they can receive up to 6 hours per day for a total of 20 hours per week free.
 For more information, please get in touch.

 What do I need to do if my child is sick and can’t come into the centre?

-Please phone the centre and let us know (you can just leave a message if no one picks up the phone).
+Please phone the centre or email the centre to let us know that your child won’t be in. – You can leave a message if no one picks up the phone.